DigitalBrewLLC/cxt-manager/README.md

 ## How It Works

-CxtManager uses familiar Git-like commands to version control your project context.
+cxt-manager uses familiar Git-like commands to version control your project context.
 The `.cxt/` folder contains three structured files:

 - **context.md** - Your project's stable truth (what it does, why it exists, architecture)
 - **plan.md** - Your implementation plan (branch-specific, switches with Git branches)